 Index futures are based on the value of the basket of securities that comprise an index.
 These contracts obligate the buyer or seller to pay cash to settle the futures transaction, based on the fluctuation of the index's value in response to the change in the relative values of the underlying securities that are included in the index over the term of the contract.
 No delivery of the underlying securities is made to settle the futures contract.
-The buyer or seller of an index future is obligated to pay cash to settle the transaction, based on the fluctuation of the index's value in response to the changes in the relative values of the underlying securities.
-The buyer or seller of an index future is obligated to pay cash to settle the transaction, based on the fluctuation of the index's value in response to the changes in the relative values of the underlying securities that are included in the index over the term of the contract.
+The buyer or seller of an index future is obligated to pay cash to settle the transaction, based on the fluctuation of the index's value in response to the changes in the relative values of the underlying securities that are included in the index over the term of the index's value in response to the changes in the relative values of the underlying securities that are included in the index over the term of the contract.
 Either party may also settle the transaction by entering into an offsetting contract.
 An index cannot be purchased or sold directly.